-Martin is UK National Coordinator for CLARIN, a major pan-European initiative to build a research infrastructure for the creation and use of electronic language resources in the Humanities and Social Sciences.
-He has also worked for many years on the executive committee and Board of Directors of CLARIN.
-As national coordinator, he leads the CLARIN-UK consortium of research centres with an interest in using, developing and sharing digital language resources and tools.
+As National Coordinator for CLARIN in the UK, he leads the CLARIN-UK consortium of research centres with an interest in using, developing and sharing digital language resources and tools.
+CLARIN is a major pan-European initiative to build a research infrastructure for the creation and use of electronic language resources in the Humanities and Social Sciences.
+Martin is one of the founders of CLARIN and has also worked for many years on the executive committee and Board of Directors of CLARIN.

-Martin previously held a post at OUCS (now IT Services), where he worked as Head of the Oxford Text Archive, part of the Humanities Computing Unit.
+Martin previously held a posts at OUCS (now IT Services) and Bodleian Libraries as Head of the Oxford Text Archive.
 Martin founded the Digital Humanities at Oxford initiative and has worked with the e-Research Centre and TORCH.
 Martin is a member of the Faculty of Linguistics, Philology and Phonetics, and teaches research methods in corpus linguistics.
 Martin has previously worked as a researcher in linguistics at the Universities of Birmingham and Lancaster, and the Institut für Deutsche Sprache in Germany, and as a lecturer at Goldsmiths, London, and at the University of Łódź in Poland.
 His main research interest is in studying the language of literary and non-literary texts using electronic tools and methods.
 Martin was for many years webmaster and committee member of the Poetics and Linguistics Association.

 - Wynne, M. (2013), ‘How CLARIN will Transform Research in the Language-related Disciplines’, International Journal of Humanities and Arts Computing 7.1-2 : 89-104.